Practice overview

 Recent work

-- Representing a leaseholder in a claim by its landlord for trespass and use of space in a commercial business park.
+- Representing a corporate leaseholder in a claim by its landlord for trespass and use of space in a commercial business park.
 Priya substantially reduced her client’s liability on various grounds, including procedural defects with the claim.

 - Acting as junior counsel to Jamal Demachkie in Man Limited v Back Inn Time Diner Limited [2023] EWHC 363 (Ch) which concerned (inter alia) the proper application of the intention to redevelop ground under section 30(1)(f), Landlord and Tenant Act 1954.